Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ## How to use the _novice_ Desktop Mode

 The novice Desktop mode is targeted on 'conservative' users, not used to playing computer games or to any advanced interaction with keyboard and mouse.
 We intentionally reduced the freedom of control to reduce complexity and increased the usability by simplifying the interaction.
-In this section, we will describe how to control a training in _novice_ desktop mode.
+In this section, we will describe how to navigate and interact when using the _novice_ desktop mode.

 ### Moving around and rotating view